MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Regular_Expressions.md

 All the comparisons shown in the preceding table evaluate to true.

-Notice that the escape character for regular expressions, a backslash (\\), is different from the escape character for Windows PowerShell.
-The escape character for Windows PowerShell is the backtick character (`) (ASCII 96).
+Notice that the escape character for regular expressions, a backslash (\\), is different from the escape character for PowerShell.
+The escape character for PowerShell is the backtick character (`) (ASCII 96).

 For more information, see [Regular Expression Language - Quick Reference](https://go.microsoft.com/fwlink/?LinkId=133231).